 There’s no right or wrong when it comes to choosing a background for your company portrait but you do want to keep your brand and message in mind.
 Traditionally, most corporate portraits were taken against a plain backdrop.
 Usually, this was white but some companies opt for a darker tone or colourful backdrops.
 When choosing the style of your portraits keep in mind your brand guidelines and the message you’d like your new corporate portraits to convey.
 If you’re looking for a clean professional look then a plain backdrop could provide an excellent solution.
 Shooting against a backdrop also means you can take the portraits in almost any room that has enough space as the room itself won’t show in the photos.

 In recent years, more and more companies want to portray a personal, accessible and relatable image.
-If your corporate photos look natual and gives a glance at the work environment it immediately tells a bit more about the company.
+If your corporate photos look natual and show the work environment, it immediately tells a bit more about the company.
 Another plus is that such shots tend to portray your staff in natural and less formal light than shooting with a plain backdrop.
 This approach works well when you have a nice work environment that will photograph well.
 It’s often possible to show very little of the actual office with clever composition and specific focus.
 To avoid distractions in the background we would usually take such portraits with shallow depth of field.
 What this means is that only a specific area is in focus (your staff member) and the background is blurred out.

-Unless you require group shots you can have photos taken in relatively little space.
+Unless you require group shots, you can have photos taken in relatively little space.
 When we take corporate portraits against a backdrop we will usually set a small portable studio in a meeting room or reception area.
 To give you an idea of the space needed, we usually require an area of 2.5m x 3m for corporate headshots and a bit more if we’re taking top half or wide shots.

 If you’ve opted for showing your office in the background then this really depends on the setup of your space.
 Usually, these shots don’t require an area to be dedicated entirely for photography.
 Instead, we will position the sitter in such a way that the office looks good behind him or her.
 We don’t have to clear the whole area but we often have to tidy desks and items so the office looks nice and tidy.